 professional development needs, as set forth by the committee and the Staff Development Steering Committee, will be announced as

-part of the Certification program.
+part of the Certificate program.
 Instructors interested in developing courses are encouraged to submit an RFP.

-How will I know which courses may be applied towards the Certification of Completion?
+How will I know which courses may be applied towards the Certificate of Completion?

 Applicable courses will be designated with a logo, the one at the top right of this page, and will be clearly identified as eligible courses

 in their descriptions on the Training for Hudson Valley Employees website.